pjotrp/guix-notes/WORKFLOW.md

 Let's be optimisitic and assume we have all software running correctly in an isolated container created by GNU Guix and we have fetched all data as inputs from IPFS.
-We will then have achieved a fully reproducible pipeline that can be uploaded on the internet and then be run by anyone anywhere.
+We will then have achieved a fully reproducible pipeline that includes a CWL runner and that can be uploaded on the internet and then be run by anyone anywhere.

-There are two improvements to be made:
+There are two small improvements to be made:

 1. Include the CWL scripts in the container
 2. Create a package definitions that forces the dependencies for